 - Dairy-Free - swap out the butter for vegan butter and be sure to use dairy free dark or white chocolate!

-- Gluten Free Option - these matcha brownies work great with a 1:1 gluten free flour!
+- Gluten Free Option - you can make these matcha brownies gluten free with a 1:1 gluten free flour!

 What I love about this recipe is that you can make these dark chocolate matcha brownies without white chocolate, like I do below, or you switch it up to your preference: